Slovakia Company Formation

 What does the Slovakia company formation process entail?
 Here’s a guide to the procedure.

-Slovakia company formation takes the form of an SRO limited liability structure and two working weeks is the usual period allocated for registration.
+Slovakia company formation takes the form of an SRO limited liability structure, and the registration process usually takes two working weeks.

-Only one person is required to initiate the process and shareholders can be corporate bodies or individuals.
-The liability of the shareholders is dependent upon the amount of capital they have invested in the company.
-A maximum of 50 shareholders is allowed.
+You only need one person to initiate the process and shareholders can either be corporate bodies or individuals.
+The shareholders’ liability depends on the amount of capital they have invested in the entity.

 Slovakia does not require that corporations contribute to public healthcare or social security from their profits.
 It offers a low tax rate on profits and allows the separation of private and company assets.
 Company formation expenses include an initial fee and annual renewal fee.